-For example, in my ‘Employee ID’ column, I want to make sure that employees correctly add their 4-digit ID number.
-I can use the Number criterion to set the parameters to Between, and add the lowest value as 1000 and the highest as 9999.
+For example, in my “Employee ID” column, I want to make sure that employees correctly add their 4-digit ID number.
+I can choose Number is between and add the lowest value as 1000 and the highest as 9999.

 This means that users can only input a 4-digit number.

 The Checkbox criterion is perhaps the most straightforward data validation.
 It allows you to format the cell as a checkbox.

 For example, let’s say I want to add a checkbox to my ‘Paid?’ column so that employees can check this when they have received their paycheck.
 Simply select the Checkbox criterion as shown below.